 - 14. In order to improve livestock and rangeland management on the public lands, all salt and/or mineral supplements must be located at least 0.25 mile from water located on public land (any riparian area, wet meadow, or watering facility) (43 CFR 4130.3-2(c)). - 15.
 Numbers of livestock may vary within the permitted season of use as long as the total permitted AUMs are not exceeded (HiLine RMP; BLM 2015a). - 16.
-If requested by BLM, an Actual Livestock Grazing Use Report must be submitted to the Malta BLM Office within 15 days after livestock are removed from the allotment(s). - 17.
-All range improvements shall be installed, used, maintained, and/or modified on the public lands, or removed from these lands, in a manner consistent with multiple use management, and as agreed to in a Cooperative Agreement (43CFR 4120.3-I(a)). - 18.
-All water developments and tanks will include functional wildlife escape ramps. - 19.
-Per Appendix B of the HiLine RMP (BLM 2015a), all fences within 1.2 miles of Greater Sage-Grouse leks should be marked to decrease the chance of Sage-Grouse collisions. - 20.
-The authorized officer may modify terms and conditions of the permit or lease when the grazing use or related management practices are not meeting the land use plan, allotment management plan or other activity plan, or management objectives, or is not in conformance with the provisions of subpart 4180 Resource Advisory Council Standards and Guidelines (43 CFR 4130.3-3).
+An Actual Livestock Grazing Use Report must be submitted to the Malta BLM Office within 15 days after livestock are removed from the allotment(s). - 17.
+All range improvements shall be installed, used, maintained, and/or modified on the public lands, or removed from these lands, in a manner consistent with multiple use management, and as agreed to in a Cooperative Agreement (43CFR 4120.3-I(a)) and contingent upon site-specific cultural resource inventory results.. - 18.
+All water developments and tanks will include functional wildlife escape ramps. - Per Appendix B of the HiLine RMP (BLM 2015a), all fences within 1.2 miles of Greater Sage-Grouse leks should be marked to decrease the chance of Sage-Grouse collisions. - 20.
+The authorized officer may modify terms and conditions of the permit or lease when the grazing use or related management practices are not meeting the land use plan, allotment management plan or other activity plan, or management objectives, or is not in conformance with the provisions of subpart 43 CFR 4180 Fundamentals of Rangeland Health and Standards and Guidelines for Grazing Administration.

-Terms and Conditions for all Active Use5
+Terms and Conditions for all Active Use

-- The Operator has the flexibility to apply to turn out earlier or stay later up to 14 days on the allotment provided AUMs allocated are not exceeded.
+- 1. The Operator has the flexibility to apply to turn out earlier or stay later up to 14 days on the allotment provided AUMs allocated are not exceeded.
 The application must be submitted to the BLM before the grazing use occurs, reviewed by BLM specialists and approved by the authorized officer. - 2.
 Authorizations with after-the-fact billing: Actual Use Reports (Form 4130-5) are due with 15 days after completing grazing use as specified on grazing permit.
 Actual use reports must reflect livestock movements for the current grazing year for the specified allotment.
 Billing shall be due upon issuance.
 Repeated delays in payment, delayed submission of actual use reports, or noncompliance with the terms and conditions of the allotment management plan and permit shall be cause to revoke provisions for after-the-fact billing (43 CFR 4130.8-1(e)).

-5 Type Use can be found listed on the permit line of the grazing permit (Form 4130-2a) and on grazing bills in column 7.
+&lt;sup>6 Type Use can be found listed on the permit line of the grazing permit (Form 4130-2a) and on grazing bills in column 7.